ngw/ngw.github.io/_posts/2012-3-24-of-foxes-and-bacon-an-ode-to-_why.md

 I seriously couldn't care less about \_why's real name.
 It's just not an information I care about.
 I respect his wish to stay anonymous as _**something that doesn't affect me in any way**_.

-I believe his [seppuku](http://en.wikipedia.org/wiki/Seppuku) is definitely in line with the man - fuck, I already spend most of my time thinking about software, I can't keep whining about it when a guy that gave me so much just wants to go away.
+I believe his [seppuku](http://en.wikipedia.org/wiki/Seppuku) is definitely in line with the man - f*ck, I already spend most of my life thinking about software, I can't keep whining about it when a guy that gave me so much just wants to go away.

 I'm very grateful to \_why as I'm grateful to a friend with whom I spent some good time, and then lost touch with.